Harris Flanagin: Governor of Arkansas

-In 1862, Flanagin was elected governor of Arkansas and resigned from the Army to take office.
-His administration dealt primarily with war related measures and maintaining order and continuing government while undergoing an invasion.
-The government was faced with shortages of critical items, rising prices, care of fallen soldier's families, and related problems.
-During the American Civil War, the state government was forced to suspend the collection of taxes and financed the war with paper "war bonds".
-When on September 10, 1863, the capital of Little Rock fell to Union forces and Arkansas's state government fled the city, he seized as many government documents as he could and reestablished the capital at Washington, Arkansas.
+When on September 10, 1863, the capital of Little Rock fell to Union forces and Arkansas's state government fled the city, Flanagin seized as many government documents as he could and reestablished the capital at Washington, Arkansas.
 While governor Flanagin remained in Confederate controlled southwest Arkansas, a Union administration under provisional governor Isaac Murphy was inaugurated April 18, 1864, in the Arkansas State House at Little Rock.

 Later life and death

 After the American Civil War, Flanagin returned the state archives and resumed his law practice in Arkadelphia.
 He died and is buried at Rose Hill Cemetery, Arkadelphia.